ASFHyP3/mkdocs-asf-theme/README.md

 ### Copyright notice

-This theme will provide a copyright notice by default like
+This theme will provide a copyright notice like
 ```
 © [YEAR] Alaska Satellite Facility
 ```